 “It really plays up the garden rose,” says Hitomi.
 “The tropicals become like a supporting court.
 And you always want the garden rose to be the queen.”

 Imagine, for example, pairing Juliet roses with either of Hitomi’s two favorite peach-colored anthuriums.
 Toyama Peach is an obake anthurium in a soft peach, often with a greenish edge.
-Cognac, a Dutch-bred anthurium, combines peach and green with brownish, muddy tones—perfect for color-blending with garden roses like Quicksand, Caramel Antique, or Golden Mustard.
+Cognac, a Dutch-bred anthurium, combines peach and green with brownish, muddy tones—perfect for color-blending with garden roses like Quicksand, Caramel Antike, or Golden Mustard.

 Not all anthuriums are glossy, Hitomi points out.
 Many tulip anthuriums (Anthurium amnicola) offer a matt surface.
 Tropic Lime is one example, with a light green tint that absorbs rather than reflecting light.
 The cup-shaped bract can be used to cradle a garden rose, almost like extravagant, light green foliage.